 - Solved problem 4-6-block shear for a C-Channel-2/2.

-- Estimation of gross shear area Agv .
+- Estimation of gross shear area Agv for a c channel.

-- The general equation for the ultimate tension force based on block shear.
+- The general equation for the ultimate tension force-block shear strength.

-- Estimation of factored Ultimate tension force for Plate based on the Block shear value.
+- Estimation of factored Ultimate tension force for Plate-Block shear strength.

-- Estimation of factored Ultimate tension force for channel based on the Block shear value.
+- Estimation of factored Ultimate tension force for the channel -Block shear strength.

 Solved problem 4-6-block shear for a C-Channel-2/2.